TEPPP-software/TEPPP/README.md

 ```
 where `CHAIN_LENGTH` is the number of atoms in each chain, `NUM_CHAINS` is the number of chains in the system, and `BOX_DIM` is the length of one side of the periodic box if the system uses periodic boundary conditions.
 If the system does not use periodic boundary conditions, enter 0 for `BOX_DIM`.

-> :bulb: Note that only .read_data, .dump, and .dcd files are supported at this time and that all coordinates must be provided to the convertor in unwrapped form.
+> :bulb: Note that only .teppp files are supported.
+All other data files must be converted to .teppp either by the user or by using the convertor utility.
+Only .read_data files (with all coordinates in unwrapped form) are supported by the convertor utility at this time.
 Once the convertor command has been run, the file with the converted data will be located in the `TEPPP/converted` directory for further use.

 Once a .teppp file with the desired coordinates has been generated, any of the software commands can be used in conjunction with the file to generate results.
 The `base` commands that are currently available are: